-Angela Borden | Feb 4, 2019
+Angela Borden | May 27, 2022

 Also, remember that you can always call your insurance company and ask them questions.
 Believe it or not, they want to make sure you understand what you bought, so there is no confusion later.
 One of the most frequent frustrations for consumers is when they buy a policy and think something is covered only to find out later it never was.
-This is a great time to mention insurance agents.
-If you buy a policy through an agent, he or she will also be happy to answer your questions before and after your purchase.
+Seven Corners’ sales team includes only licensed insurance agents, and they are happy to answer your questions.

 You cannot apply a standard dictionary definition to a defined term in the policy.
-The interpretation of the policy will be based on how it is defined within the policy.
+The interpretation of the policy will be based on how it is defined within the policy itself.
 For example, the definition for a physician may state that it cannot include a relative of yours.
-This means that if you go see Uncle Billy for your pneumonia, and he gives you a prescription for an antibiotic and charges you $150 for an office visit, it will not be covered.
+This means that if you see Uncle Billy for your pneumonia, and he gives you a prescription for an antibiotic and charges you $150 for an office visit, it will not be covered.

 This is the section of the policy that describes who can purchase it.
 Make sure you look at this, especially if you are buying a policy online.
 Most travel insurance will normally specify that you can add a traveling companion or “other,” or they will state that you can only buy coverage for dependents.
 The term “dependent” will likely be defined in the definitions section.

 Additionally, some types of travel insurance are available only to U.S. residents, while others are available only to non-U.S. residents, so it’s important to read this.
 If you buy a plan that only covers U.S. residents for your Aunt Margaret, who lives in Ireland, she will not be covered if she has to file a claim.